pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       PDF only: Embed a new file.
 All string parameters except the name may be unicode (in previous versions, only ASCII worked correctly).
 File contents will be compressed (where beneficial).

-      :arg bytes/bytearray buffer: file contents.
+      :arg bytes|bytearray|BytesIO buffer: file contents.

+         .. versionchanged:: 1.14.13
+            ``io.BytesIO`` is now also supported.

       :arg str name: entry identifier, must not already exist.
       :arg str filename: optional filename.
 Documentation only, will be set to ``name`` if ``None``.
       :arg str ufilename: optional unicode filename.
 Documentation only, will be set to ``filename`` if ``None``.
       :arg str desc: optional description.
 Documentation only, will be set to ``name`` if ``None``.

       .. note:: The position of the new entry in the embedded files list can in general not be predicted.
 Do not assume a specific place (like the end or the beginning), even if the chosen name seems to suggest it.
-If you add several files, their sequence in that list will probably not be maintained either.
+If you add several files with this method, their sequence in that list will probably not be maintained either.
 In addition, the various PDF viewers each seem to use their own ordering logic when showing the list of embedded files for the same PDF.

     .. method:: embeddedFileGet(n)

       PDF only: Retrieve the content of embedded file by its entry number or name.
 If the document is not a PDF, or entry cannot be found, an exception is raised.

-      :arg int/str n: index or name of entry.
-For an integer ``0 <= n < embeddedFileCount`` must be true.
+      :arg int|str n: index or name of entry.
+An integer must be in ``range(0, embeddedFileCount)``.

       :rtype: bytes